fuchstraumer/fuchstraumer.github.io/_posts/2018-7-20-Asset-Loading-Plugin.md

 date: 2018-7-20
 title: "Making an Asset Loader Plugin in C++"
 img: brick_mountains.jpg
-published: true
+published: false
 tags: [C++, Engine Development, Vulkan, Plugins]
 ---

-# Creating a Threaded Asset Loading Plugin in C++
+# Creating an Asset Loading Plugin in C++

 It will be a common task in an engine - or any sort of application, really, to load data from disk.
 And there are a number of things we'll want this system to be able to